 For every one of our 450 products, you have complete design control down to the details.
 You can print all over most of our items and choose the thread colour, material, finish, and way more.
 You can even add your own branded label – Start designing and see for yourself!

 When you enter our design interface, you’ll see a clear, cohesive layout that brings your vision to life with ease.
 There’s a bleed area for every product to ensure the best possible print.
 Additionally, tools like autofit, size, rotation, colours and repeat pattern let your imagination run wild.
 Whether you already know how you want your product to look, or want to take some time to experiment, Contrado makes it possible.
+When you’ve designed a product, our Product Mockup Generator will replicate your design on hundreds more for you to add to your store.

 And don’t worry, we didn’t forget about your customers!
 All of our clothes come in XS – 2XL, with some ranging from XXS – 7XL to suit every body type.
 You can even let your customers choose their product options if you’d like.
 It’s completely up to you.